Dr. ARod's Art

 For more details about the genesis of this sculpture, check this out!

-Installations include the Atlanta BeltLine, Chimney Park in Covington, GA, and (soon) Pilot Park in Monroe, GA.
+Installations include along the Atlanta BeltLine (2014-2017), and currently in Chimney Park (Covington, GA), and Pilot Park (Monroe, GA).

 You only need a bicycle wheel, some water bottles, and tape.